How to Prep Your EV for Long Road Trips

 Treat charging stops as planned breaks.
 Fast chargers replenish quickly up to approx. 80%, after which charging slows.

 - Follow the 20–80% rule: Instead of charging 100% each time, pull in around approx. 20% and charge up to 80% for the fastest turnaround.
-One EV team completed seven charges (15–30 min each) over a 2000 km trip, totaling approx. 18 hours of charging.
+One EV team completed seven charges (15–30 min each) over a 2000 km trip, totaling approximately 18 hours of charging.

 - Combine stops with meals/rest: Combine charging with breaks.
 Book EV-friendly hotels that provide chargers and confirm availability in advance.